 Wobble’s work with PiL showcased influences that transcended the punk era that preceded it, so it comes as no surprise that the musician has continued on an extremely varied music path.
 Reggae, dub, global, and electronic music are among the styles that Wobble has incorporated into his sound over the years.

-In a phone interview, Wobble discussed his current tour, time with PiL, running a label, and other topics.
+In a phone interview, Wobble discussed his recent tour, time with PiL, running a label, and other topics.

 What can we expect from the upcoming tour?
 What is the current Invaders of the Heart line-up?